arir2001/projectfour/README.md

 - **Deployment**: Heroku

 ## Security features
-This project has several security features:
 - **Cross-Site Request Forgery (CSRF) Protection**: Django's built-in CSRF middleware is used to protect forms
 - **User Authentication**: Django’s authentication system is used for secure login and session management
 - **Password Management**: user passwords are securely hashed using Django's default password hasher

-## Future features and enhancements
+## Possible future features and enhancements
 - **Enhanced User Profiles**: Future improvements will include the ability for users to manage their passwords, reply to comments and have comment threads.
-- **Improved Inquiry System**: Integration with third-party CRM tools to handle inquiries more effectively.
+- **Improved Inquiry System**: Allows admin to reply to inquiries inside admin page without ever leaving the website.
+- **Comment Threads**: Allows replies and commeent threads in comment section, likes for comments
+- **FIGMA pages** About section, services page, etc from the original figma design to enhance the site's marketing
+- **Advanced blog features**: scheduling posts, post likes, polls, reactions; enhanced search and filtering; tag system
+- **newsletters** subscription to blog notifications, comment replies notifications, newsletters to email.

 # Deployment
 ## Installation & Setup